Admissions

 • What if we speak a third language at home?

 Since bilingualism makes it easier to learn a third language, children whose families speak a language other than English or French tend to thrive at EB.
+More than 40 nationalities are represented in our community!
+And many come with their own languages.

 • What if we don't speak French?